jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-manual-penetration-testing/index.md

 for example,
 what may escape one group
 may possibly be discovered by another from a different perspective.
-We make use of our own automated tools for [SAST](../../product/sast/), [DAST](../../product/dast/) and [SCA-type](../../product/sca/) tests.
+We make use of our own security scanning tools for [SAST](../../product/sast/), [DAST](../../product/dast/) and [SCA-type](../../product/sca/) tests.
 However,